idrisaltamimi/react-lazy-img-component/readme.md

 ## Key Features

 - Easy integration: Simply import the component and use it in your React application.
-- Loading state management: Display placeholders or loading spinners while images are being loaded.
+- Loading state management: loading spinners while images are being loaded.
-- Error handling: Show custom error messages or fallback images when image loading fails.
 - Customizable styling: Easily customize the appearance of the image loader component to match your application's design.

 ## Installation